ArcherFSharpTesting/Types/README.md

 ---
 For the full list and detailed definitions, see the `Helpers.fs` source file.

-## Archer.CoreTypes Internal Types ##
+## Archer.Types Internal Types ##

-This document describes key internal types used within Archer.CoreTypes, which are essential for test execution and lifecycle management.
+This document describes key internal types used within Archer.Types, which are essential for test execution and lifecycle management.

 ### TestEventLifecycle ###